-Father’s Day Lessons of Life, Love and Work
+Father’s Day lessons of life, love and work

 Father: Walter Edwards

-The lesson he taught me and legacy that I continue to share is short and sweet...3 words ...”Do Your Best!”
-Those three little words were repeated over and over while we were growing up ...and sometimes made me question if I really know of what I thought was “my best” really was “my best”.
+The lesson he taught me and legacy that I continue to share is short and sweet.
+Three words: "Do your best!”
+Those three little words were repeated over and over while we were growing up — and sometimes made me question if I really know if what I thought was “my best” really was “my best”.

 I carry on his legacy and repeat those simple words to my kids constantly.